 - How do I run reliable playtests, and convince others I know what I’m talking about?

 To be a games user researcher, you need to know:

 - How games development works and where research fits in

 - How to plan, run, analyse and debrief high-quality playtest studies

 - Tactics to build relationships with game teams

 - How to start a career in user research

 - The skills you need to show to excel at job interviews

-- Students considering a career in games user research
+- Students looking to get their first job in games user research

 - UX researchers looking to transition into games